Last updated: 1 August 2025

 This includes ensuring that Queensland businesses are aware of the support announced by the Federal Government, including:

-- Financial assistance - $50 million fund has been established to help exporters identify and access alternative international markets.
+- a $50 million fund has been established to help exporters identify and access alternative international markets

-- Zero-interest loans - A $1 billion program offering zero-interest loans has been launched under a new economic resilience initiative to bolster impact sectors.
+- a $1 billion program offering zero-interest loans has been launched under a new economic resilience initiative to bolster impact sectors.

 TIQ and Queensland remain open for business with the US and the world.